 As you assess the items on your list, cross out the things that you don’t have control over.
 For the remaining items — those you do have control over — ask yourself some questions:

 Additionally, learning how to say no to requests or tasks can also help you manage your stress.
-You have a limited amount of time and energy each day, and managing a chronic disease like psoriatic arthritis might further limit your capacity.
-Prioritize doing things that are important to you, and consider saying no to things that you do not have the time, energy, or interest in doing.
+You have a limited amount of time and energy each day, and managing a chronic disease like PsA might further limit your capacity.
+Prioritize doing things that are important to you, and consider saying no to things for which you do not have the time, energy, or interest.

 Setting boundaries can be difficult at first.
 One MyPsoriasisTeam member wrote, “I am, unfortunately, a bit of a people pleaser and have to be reminded it’s OK to say no and set boundaries.”